Vegan-Design/Z80NE-2025/README.md

 - LX1390 bootloader for NE-DOS boot
 - Basic 5.5K loaded from disk
 - CP/M 2.2 on low resolution 32x16 chars screen

+or a new feature:
+- RS232 control through PC Dashboard that allow complete machine control such as debug, read/write memory or peripherals, read/write floppy disk images

 --